What is the Curly Girl Method?

 If you have relaxed hair and are wanting to transition to natural hair, using the Curly Girl Method is an ideal method for repairing the damage caused by the relaxing process.
 Relaxing chemicals can be so harsh, they can burn the scalp.

 If this can happen, it’s easy to see how damaged the hair can become.
-The Curly Girl Method replenishes moisture in the hair and helps protect it from sustaining further damage.
+The CG Method replenishes moisture in the hair and helps protect it from sustaining further damage.

 This is done by avoiding sulfates, silicones and heated styling tools.
-Some ladies who have relaxed hair modify the Curly Girl Method by co-washing with a light silicone conditioner every other wash or as needed.
+Some ladies who have relaxed hair modify the CG Method by co-washing with a light silicone conditioner every other wash or as needed.